-Air mattresses are great because they allow you to get restful sleep when you are unable to use your regular bed.
+Air mattresses are great because they allow you to get restful sleep when you cannot use your regular bed.
 When visiting family or friends, camping, moving, or renovating your bedroom, having an air mattress can save your back from sleeping on the floor or a lumpy couch.
-Air mattresses are especially handy for camping since they’re much lighter and easier to pack than camping cots and can deflate and re-inflate as needed.
-When deflated, they can be rolled up and folded down into carrying bags for more convenient transportation or storage.
+Air mattresses are convenient for camping since they’re much lighter and easier to pack than camping cots and can deflate and re-inflate as needed.
+They can be rolled up and folded into carrying bags for more convenient transportation or storage when deflated.
 With the proper tools, inflating them won’t take more than a few minutes.

 What should you look for in an air mattress?

 - Durability: Many budget air mattresses can be quite comfortable but are easily punctured and rendered useless.
-Thus durability is a key necessity, especially essential for outdoor spaces like tents, campers, or campsites.
-Air mattresses with waterproof or water-and mold-resistant qualities will greatly aid in their durability and extend their service life, especially if you plan to use them for camping.
+Thus, durability is a key necessity for outdoor spaces like tents, campers, or campsites.
+Air mattresses with waterproof or water-and mold-resistant qualities will greatly aid their durability and extend their service life, especially if you plan to use them for camping.

 - Setup: If an air mattress can’t be quickly and easily set up, it’ll cause you more trouble than it’s worth.
-Thankfully, many modern air mattresses can be inflated or deflated in minutes and require minimal upkeep, even with extended use.
+Thankfully, many modern air mattresses can be inflated or deflated in minutes, requiring minimal upkeep, even with extended use.
 Modern models will almost without fail come with their own pumps, usually built-in ones that inflate them extra quickly.
 Double-check and make sure the pump doesn’t require an outlet to work if you plan to take your air mattress camping quite often—unless you have a generator that will be compatible with it.
-Otherwise, you’ll need to invest in a portable air pump that can operate without one while you’re at your campsite or in the wilderness.
+Otherwise, you’ll need to invest in a portable air pump that can operate without one at your campsite or in the wilderness.

 What are some other factors to look for in an air mattress?

-Be sure to figure out ahead of time what size of air mattress is right for your need.
 Like regular mattresses, they’re available in double, twin, queen, and even king mattress sizes.
-Opt for a queen or king-sized air mattress if you want more than one person to be able to sleep on it at a time, while a double or twin will be more suitable for a single person (unless they’re 6 feet tall or above).
-Alternatively, some couples like to push two twin air mattresses up next to each other so that they don’t feel each other shift in the night as often.
+Opt for a queen or king-sized air mattress if you want more than one person to sleep on it at a time, while a double or twin will be more suitable for a single person (unless they’re 6 feet tall or above).
+Alternatively, some couples like to push two twin air mattresses up next to each other so they don’t feel each other shift in the night as often.

-Also consider the thickness and firmness of the air mattress.
+Also, consider the thickness and firmness of the air mattress.
 Thicker air mattresses are less likely to fully deflate overnight and allow you or your guests to sleep on a more elevated surface—closer to a real bed, but they’ll also take up more storage space.
 They’re often ranked on a scale of 1-10, with 1 being the softest possible air mattress and 10 being the firmest.
-Firmer air mattresses are usually considered preferable to softer ones, as they’re less likely to sag.
-Children and adults under 150 pounds, however, can get away with sleeping on softer air mattresses without issue.
-Some models also have a dial setting that allows you to adjust the comfort and firmness level at will.
+Firmer air mattresses are usually preferable to softer ones, as they’re less likely to sag.
+However, children and adults under 150 pounds can get away with sleeping on softer air mattresses without issue.
+Some models also have a dial setting that allows you to adjust your comfort and firmness level.